AnaGciaSchz/DataSet-feed-generator/README.md

 ```
 npm start
 ```
-Last, go to ``http://localhost:3000/`` to start executing the program and generating new lines on the Feed.txt
+Last, go to ``http://localhost:3000/`` to start executing the program and generating new lines on the GroceryStore.json

 <!-- CONTACT -->